"Welcome back to the Isle of the Eye!"

 "I take it your mission was successful?"

-She thought back at the various events: searching for the dragon Araminth, in human form; almost starting a war with the Rirorni Empire; surviving the crash of the Unsinkable III, under threat of being eaten by crag wolves; getting summoned into the throne room of the Great Khan, Karameikos; being belittled by dragons; eventually learning Araminth was alive and then losing her to Varick, who held a grudge against her since the Rirorni war; and lastly, surviving the full might of a fiery blast from said dragon.
+She thought back at the various events: searching for the dragon Araminth in human form; almost starting a war with the Rirorni Empire; surviving the crash of the Unsinkable III, under threat of being eaten by crag wolves; getting summoned into the throne room of the Great Khan, Karameikos; being belittled by dragons; eventually learning Araminth lived and then losing her to Varick, who held a grudge against her since the Rirorni war; and lastly, surviving the full might of a fiery blast from said dragon.
 "I'm not totally sure."

 "Did you find Araminth?"